 The ROM Youth Cabinet (YC) is a culturally diverse and integrated group of Indigenous and non-Indigenous youth between the ages of 16-20 years old from Toronto and the Greater Toronto Area.
 The YC is facilitated by an Indigenous young professional, and uses an Indigenous framework and a for-youth-by-youth philosophy to provide members with the tools they need to build leadership skills, explore their community, and tell their stories.
 Each year, members collaborate on a culminating youth-centred and ROM-focused project that cultivates the members’ communication, leadership, and technical skills.

 Stories on Wattpad (2017)

-YC members published poems and stories on the storytelling platform Wattpad.
+YC members published poems and stories on the storytelling platform Wattpad, in an anthology titled The Journey: Friday Nights at the Museum.
 The writings were inspired by the Daphne Cockwell Gallery of Canada: First Peoples and the members' individual connections to ancestral objects in the gallery.